-"I think throughout the fight for civil rights and community work that women of color are often overlooked for their untiring efforts and they are unrewarded," Hudson said.
+"I think throughout the fight for civil rights and community work that women of color are often overlooked for their untiring efforts and they are unrewarded," she said.

 Hudson says she plans to make this an annual event and next year will honor local women of all races.